Chilies have been used as a medicinal plant since pre-Colombian times.

 Pain relief occurs because the chili-pepper stimulates the release of endorphins.

-For a bigger endorphin rush, the hotter the chilli, the better!
+For a bigger endorphin rush, the hotter the chili, the better!

 All that heat you feel after eating hot chili-peppers takes energy--and calories to produce.